Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/introduction.rst

 For making other changes to the geometry of editable objects, you should use *Edit Mode*.

-Once you've added a basic object, you remain in *Object Mode*.
+Once you have added a basic object, you remain in *Object Mode*.

 You can switch between *Object Mode* and *Edit Mode* by pressing :kbd:`Tab`.